 As I have mentioned earlier, Ragi is a healthy food for babies, rich in calcium & Iron.
 Check here to know more information about ragi and its health benefits.
-This ragi porridge is ideal when you introduce ragi for the first time (after 6 months) to baby, as it’s prepared directly from whole ragi seeds by soaking and extracting milk, which is husk free.
-U can prefer this ragi porridge when you don’t have time to make the ragi porridge using homemade sprouted ragi powder.
+This ragi porridge is ideal when you introduce ragi (after six months) to the baby, as it’s prepared directly from whole ragi seeds by soaking and extracting milk, which is husk free.
+You can prefer this ragi porridge when you don’t have time to make the ragi porridge using homemade sprouted ragi powder.
 Also, check my Porridge recipe collections for six month plus Babies

 - Ragi seeds - 1 cup